milesdaudistel/notes/notes.md

 	}

 In this example, we pass the tick function of clock to setInterval, which is a function outside of clock.
 Simply passing this.tick to setInterval will not work, because setInterval is a built in global method, so this will refer to the global object.
-To fix this, we should instead pass `() => this.tick()` to setInterval, which is just a fat arrow function that passes in no parameteres.
+To fix this, we should instead pass `() => this.tick()` to setInterval, which is just a fat arrow function that passes in no parameters.

 </details>